 Welcome note by Lexxion and Chair, Introduction Round

-Most Common Irregularities in ESI Funds
+Most Common Irregularities

 (including 30 minutes Coffee Break)

 - Definition of an irregularity

 - Difference between error, irregularity and fraud

 - Overview on most common types of irregularities